BII-Lab/Yeti-Project/README.md

 in the purpose of some experiment, we need information and feedback from client side, so we encourage resolver operator to register it mail address for technical assistance, Yeti  testbed changes or experiments coordination. if you setup your recursive server linked with Yeti root server, please contact coordinators@lists.yeti-dns.org .

-3. Joining Yeti as a Researcher
+3.Joining Yeti as a Researcher

 Researchers are encouraged to join the Yeti discussion list: